yhomarys-qa/qa-portfolio/02-Test-Cases/Authentication/Login/TC-032_Password_With_Maximum-_Valid_Length.md

 ---

 ## ✅ Expected Result

-- The password should be accepted successfully
+The password should be accepted successfully
-- No validation message should be displayed